sebimarkgraf/n-link-simulator/README.md

+# Simulators for Double and Quadlink Pendulum

-# Simulators for double and quad link pendulum.
+Python Bindings for C++ Simulation of double and quadlink pendulum.

 ## Prerequisites
 Numpy